-Ireland De Facto Partner Visa: Apply from the UK
+Ireland De Facto Partner Visa: Expert Guide for UK Applicants

 If you are in a De Facto relationship with an Irish citizen, you can apply to stay in Ireland with your partner through a Long Stay ‘D’ Join Family Member Visa.